Tumypmyp/any-task/apis/2025-05-20/openapi/docs/MembersApi.md

 ## list_members

-> models::PaginationPeriodPaginatedResponseApimodelMember list_members(anytype_version, space_id, offset, limit)
+> models::PaginationPaginatedResponseApimodelMember list_members(anytype_version, space_id, offset, limit)
 List members

 Returns a paginated list of members belonging to the specified space.
 Each member record includes the member’s profile ID, name, icon (which may be derived from an emoji or image), network identity, global name, status (e.g. joining, active) and role (e.g. Viewer, Editor, Owner).
 This endpoint supports collaborative features by allowing clients to show who is in a space and manage access rights.